MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 I put the controllers in the correct file paths and made sure that the name space of the controllers are correct and made sure they can still inherit from the Controller Super Class so they still work.
 <br>

-I tested if the controlers were being used by returning a string confirming the routes do work.
+I tested if the controllers were being used by returning a string confirming the routes do work.
 <br>

 ---